welljj/bigbrainjobs_cdk/README.md

 Another tool used is `direnv` with the associated `.envrc` file in the project. `.envrc` contains environment variables for use during development, but should not be used on the production server.

 `nodejs` and `npm` are used within the Django project to compile static files.
+* `parcel_plugins` contains a single Namer plugin for Parceljs.
+This plugin simply prevents Parceljs from adding a hash to built files.
+The plugins main code is built with babel automatically on `npm install` from the top-level of the Django project, so there is no need to travel into this folder to install or build anything.
+* `package.json` is inside the Django project folder, so `npm install` needs to be run from there.
+* `npm run build`: builds all static files
+* `npm run watch`: watches static files
+* `npm run clean`: deletes the static files build directory (useful before building)

 `update_requirements.sh` is a helper script to install/update all Python dependencies in the `.venv`.
 NOTE: Dependencies should be versioned at release.